noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 [Ahh, Kaito-sama!
 Of course, if Kaito-sama wishes, I’m willing to dedicate myself to you!]

-[What the heck are you talking about!!?!]
+[What the heck are you talking about?!]

 I feel like I’m somehow being really left out here.
 As I’m dumbfounded watching Lilia-san desperately scream as she tries to clear up the misunderstandings of